Kortelange/webpage/_books/yamas_and_niyamas.md

 title: "The Yamas and Niyamas"
 author: "Deborah Adele"
 rating: 3
-short_review: ""
+short_review: "'The Yamas and Niyamas' is a book exploring the ethical practice of yoga, providing guidelines for living.
+While it contains many good ideas, I find them fairly standard for self-help books.
+It’s a short book, which is nice, but it could be even shorter as the stories aren’t very deep and the language is somewhat fluffy."
 long_review: true
 ---

-'The Yamas and Niyamas' is a book exploring the ethical practice of yoga, providing guidelines for living.
-While it contains many good ideas, I find them fairly standard for self-help books.
-It’s a short book, which is nice, but it could be even shorter as the stories aren’t very deep and the language is somewhat fluffy.
  One thing I liked about the book is the weekly questions for reflection.
 Each Yama and Niyama has four exercises, each requiring a week of attention, totaling 40 weeks of reflection.
 This acknowledges that personal change takes time and is not a [weekend retreat](https://www.youtube.com/watch?v=J56hIpUJ3BM).
 I plan to try them and journal my thoughts along the way.

 So far, I am six weeks into the exercises, with a few of them providing positive surprises.
 I will add these experiences later on.